john-azzaro/Study-Mongoose/README.md

 So essentially the runServer function will connect to the MongoDB database and run the HTTP server in unison.
 It does this in a specific order:
 1. Mongoose connects to our database using the URL's we provided in the config.js file.
 2. Listen for connections on the ports we specified (i.e. 8080 OR other specified env variable port).
-3. If successful, call a callback function that connection worked.
+3. If successful, call a callback function if that connection worked.
 If unsuccessful, return error.

 ```JavaScript
     let server;                                                    // server declared OUTSIDE Run and Close.